opengeospatial/ogc_school/interop/slides/value_of_standards.rst

 ------------------------------
 .. class:: big

    Benefits to German economy of 17 billion Euros in 2010! ...
-Standards promote worldwide trade, encouraging rationalization, quality assurance and environmental protection, as well as improving security and communication.
+Standards promote worldwide trade, ... as well as improving security and communication.
 Standards have a greater effect on economic growth than patents or licenses.

 *`German DIN Study <http://www.din.de/sixcms_upload/media/2896/DIN_GNN_2011_engl_akt_neu.pdf>`_ "Economic Benefits of Standardization"